GitLab Organizational Data

 orgEnabled: true

 group: org/teams # Required for gitlab.com when `orgEnabled: true`.
 Optional for self managed.
 Must not end with slash.
-Accepts only groups under the provided path (which will be stripped)
+Accepts only this group and groups under the provided path (which will be stripped)

 relations: # Optional